RasaHQ/rasa/docs/user-guide/prototype-an-assistant.rst

 .. edit-link::

-Get started with Rasa Open source and learn how to create an assistant from scratch!
+Get started with Rasa Open Source and learn how to create an assistant from scratch!

-This page explains the basics of building an assistant with Rasa and shows the structure of a Rasa project.
+This page explains the basics of building an assistant with Rasa Open Source and shows the structure of a Rasa project.
 You can test it out right here without installing anything.
-You can also install Rasa and follow along in your command line.
+You can also install :ref:`install Rasa Open Source <installation>` and follow along in your command line.

 1. Define a basic user goal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To prototype an assistant, start with a single `user goal <glossary>`_
+To prototype an assistant, start with a single :ref:`user goal <glossary>`
 that your assistant will handle.
-You can create a prototype using the user goal we have chosen
+You can create a prototype with the "subscribing to a newsletter" user goal
-"subscribing to a newsletter", or you can come up with your own.
+we have chosen, or you can come up with your own.
 If you choose your own user goal,
 you can create a prototype that handles your goal by following the instructions to change each
 section throughout the tutorial.